EdbMails EDB Recovery and Migration software

 Select EDB file

-You can apply the advanced filter settings to customize and export Exchange emails to PST based on Date, Subject, Attachments.
+• You can use the advanced filter settings to export Exchange emails to PST based on criteria like date, subject, attachments, and so on.

-• The ‘Exclude Standard / Custom folders’ option enables you to exclude the folders such as Inbox, Sent, Drafts, Custom folders, Junk, Conversation History from the export operation.
+• The 'Exclude Standard / Custom folders' option lets you leave out specific folders like Inbox, Sent, Drafts, Junk, Conversation History, and any custom folders—from the export process.

 • EdbMails comes with other additional settings for the export such as splitting a PST file and excluding emails whose size is greater than a specified limit.

-Tip: To restore all your mailboxes and mail items, add the exported PST file in Outlook and allow it to synchronize with your Exchange account.
-You can also copy the PST file to a safe location or replicate it on your network drive for creating a backup.
-EdbMails also enables you to import EDB to Exchange 2019, 2016 and 2013.
+To restore all your mailboxes and mail items, simply open the exported PST file in Outlook and let it sync with your Exchange account.
+For added safety, you can also store the PST file in a secure location or replicate it to a network drive as a backup.
+Additionally, EdbMails makes it easy to import EDB files directly into Exchange Server 2019, 2016 and 2013.

 9. Plan 9: Create Exchange mailbox backup with EdbMails